-If an implementation supports the Consistent Presentation of Images Integration Profile with both an Image Display and a Print Composer, both actors shall support calibration against the Grayscale Softcopy Display Function, in a consistent manner across both actors.
+1340 If an implementation supports the Consistent Presentation of Images Integration Profile with both an Image Display and a Print Composer, both actors shall support calibration against the Grayscale Softcopy Display Function, in a consistent manner across both actors.
 In addition, the combined actors must perform the image data manipulations necessary to match the presentation of the Hardcopy with the Softcopy presentations.

-If an implementation includes a Print Composer in combination with an Image Manager, Acquisition Modality, or Evidence Creator (and not an Image Display), then it is recommended but not required that the Print Composer calibrate its display system.
+1345 If an implementation includes a Print Composer in combination with an Image Manager, Acquisition Modality, or Evidence Creator (and not an Image Display), then it is recommended but not required that the Print Composer calibrate its display system.
 In addition the Print Composer must be able to perform the image data manipulations specified by the Grayscale Softcopy Presentation State that is related to the image.

-3 Scheduled Workflow (SWF)
+1350 3 Scheduled Workflow (SWF)

 The Scheduled Workflow Integration Profile establishes the continuity and integrity of basic departmental imaging data.
 It specifies a number of transactions that maintain the consistency of patient and ordering information as well as providing the scheduling and imaging acquisition procedure steps.
-This profile also makes it possible to determine whether images and other evidence objects associated with a particular performed procedure step have been stored (archived) and are available to enable subsequent workflow steps, such as reporting.
+This profile also makes it possible to determine whether images and other evidence objects associated with a particular performed procedure step have been stored (archived) and are evidence of the schedule o

+1355 evidence objects associated with a particular performed procedure step have been stored (archived) and are available to enable subsequent workflow steps, such as reporting.
 It may also provide central coordination of the completion of processing and reporting steps as well as notification of appointments to the Order Placer.

-Figure 3.1-1 diagrams the actors involved with this profile and the transactions between actors.
+1360 Figure 3.1-1 diagrams the actors involved with this profile and the transactions between actors.

-Note: In an attempt to simplify figure 3.1-1, not all of the "optional" transactions listed in table 3.1-1 are shown in the diagram.
+Note: In an attempt to simplify Figure 3.1-1, not all of the "optional" transactions listed in Table 3.1-1 are shown in the diagram.